On this page |

 Pulse Length

-The feature size of the noise in the third dimension.
-This is the rate at which the noise switches appearances.
+The interval length (in seconds) of the noise’s pulse in the third dimension.
+Lower values increase the rate at which the noise switches its appearance, while higher values decrease this rate.

 Time Offset